mathewgomas-alfred/mathewgomas.io/tutorials/krita-brush-tips/sculpt-paint-brush.rst

 Now, give your brush a new name, doodle on the brush-square, **Save to presets** and paint!

 .. image:: /images/brush-tips/Painter-sculpt-brush-07.png
-    :alt: result from the brush we made.
+    :alt: Result from the brush we made.